inesdkhili2023/200OK/README.md

 ## 📝 Notes

 - All protected endpoints require a token in `Authorization` header.
-- PDF documents are generated on the fly using company branding.
 - Stripe handles secure card payments with tokenized flow.